News 11th Feb 2021

 My internet connection has now been established in my new home, and the Raspberry Pi's are working their hearts out to update the pages containing NASA data.
 There is a brief period that Mars Weather data is temporarily lost (I assume I'll be able to recover it when the data is next uploaded to the PDS repository in about 6 months time).

-Autonomous landings are always fraught with danger.
-One of the most dangerous terrains any landing might occur on is a boulder field.
-Not only would the impact of the landing on these hard objects be a threat, but the boulders are likely to be jagged too.
-Another threat are the steep cliffs of the crater - not falling off them (although that's a possibility), but crashing into them. in Jezero Crater on the flanks of Syrtis Major in the northern hemisphere of Mars.
+Meanwhile, it is just a week until Perseverance makes its guided landing in Jezero Crater on the flanks of Syrtis Major in the northern hemisphere of Mars.
 I am assured that the rover will be sending back weather data which I'll be able to pick up from the NASA servers in the same way I've been picking up the weather data from InSight.
 I'll start a new section for Mars Weather with pages for InSight data, InSight data (recalibrated) from the PDS archive, and Perseverance (and later Perseverance recalibrated).

 It'll be a while before Perseverance begins sending data back, but feel free to hold your breath!